Task-Oriented Communication for Edge Video Analytics: Conclusions

-This paper investigated task-oriented communication for device edge analytics, where multiple devices transmit the task-relevant features to an edge server for inference.
+This study demonstrated the effectiveness of task-oriented communication for edge video analytics, which serves for video analytics applications rather than for video reconstruction.
 Our proposed communication framework is built upon the deterministic IB principle and the temporal entropy model for feature extraction and encoding, respectively.
 Besides, a spatial-temporal fusion module was proposed to integrate both the current received features and the previous features at the server to improve the performance of the edge video analytics system.
-Compared with the data-oriented communication strategies, our proposed TOCOM-TEM method consistently outperforms the baselines in terms of the rate-performance tradeoff.
+Compared with the data-oriented communication strategies, our proposed TOCOM-TEM method consistently outperformed the baselines in terms of the rate-performance tradeoff.

-This study demonstrated the effectiveness of task-oriented communication for edge video analytics, which serves for video analytics applications rather than for video reconstruction.
-Besides, the temporal entropy model proposed in this work showed the potential to reduce the communication overhead by exploiting the correlation among features of consecutive frames.
-For future research, it is interesting to further exploit the spatial-temporal correlation of multiple devices in edge video analytics systems, and formalize the optimal rate-performance tradeoff in task-oriented communication.
+For future research, it is interesting to further exploit the spatial-temporal correlation of multiple devices in edge video analytics systems, and formalize the optimal rate-performance tradeoff.
 This would have a broad impact on the intelligent video analytics applications that necessitate cooperation among multiple cameras.

 \appendices